Pooja-Dhuri/Pooja-Dhuri/README.md

 I'm a Front-End Web Developer 💻!
 </h2>

-n Aspiring Front-End Developer Proficient in HTML, CSS, JavaScript, React.
+An Aspiring Front-End Developer Proficient in HTML, CSS, JavaScript, React.
 Passionate about usability and possess working knowledge of Adobe Photoshop & Sketch.
 Looking forward to working in a product-based company.

 ### 🤝 Connect with me: